use-pico/pico/packages/cls/README2.md

 <a id="5-2-inheritance-rules"></a>
 ### 5.2 Inheritance rules (authoritative)

-- **Evaluation order**: parent rules run first, then children — preserving each layer’s authoring order.
+- **Evaluation order**: parent rules run first, then children — preserving each layer's authoring order.
 - **Tokens**:
   - If a child contract re‑declares a token value, that value is a REPLACE at that layer.
   - If not re‑declared, the child APPENDS classes to that token value.
   - Create-time token overrides always replace just the specified values for the instance.
 - **Variants**:
   - Domains merge by union across layers (you can add new values in children).
-  - Defaults are re-stated each layer; last layer wins for the instance’s base.
+  - Defaults are re-stated each layer; last layer wins for the instance's base.
 - **Slots**:
   - The slot list is the union of all layers.
   - Rules can target any slot present in the union.